bacover/OpenVINOInstall/GX_Configure_2018R5.md

   * Change directory to `Downloads/fpga_support_files/`:
 		`cd /home/<user>/Downloads/fpga_support_files/`

-  * Run the FPGA dependencies script, which allows OpenCL to support Ubuntu and recent kernels:
+  * Run the FPGA dependencies script, which allows OpenCL™ to support Ubuntu* and recent kernels:
 		`./install_openvino_fpga_dependencies.sh`

-  * When asked, select the FPGA card, Intel® GPU, and Movidius Neural Compute Stick, then you can install the correct dependencies.
+  * When asked, select the FPGA card, Intel® GPU, and Intel® Movidius™ Neural Compute Stick, then you can install the correct dependencies.
   * If you installed the 4.14 kernel, you will need to reboot the machine and select the new kernel in the Ubuntu (grub) boot menu.
 You will also need to redo steps 1 and 2 to set up your environmental variables again.

-  * Install OpenCL devices.
+  * Install OpenCL™ devices.
 Enter `Y` when prompted to install:
 		`aocl install`

   * Reboot the machine: